chrisnoonan98675/site/xl-deploy/how-to/execute-a-control-task-from-the-xl-deploy-cli.markdown

 - script
 ---

-You can execute control tasks from the XL Deploy command-line interface (CLI).
-Take, for example, the _start_ control task on a GlassFish server in the [GlassFish plugin](/xl-deploy/concept/introduction-to-the-xl-deploy-glassfish-plugin.html).
-It can be executed as follows:
+You can execute [control tasks](/xl-deploy/concept/understanding-control-tasks-in-xl-deploy.html) from the XL Deploy command-line interface (CLI).
+You can find the control tasks that are available in the configuration item (CI) reference documentation for each plugin.

+For example, the [`glassfish.StandaloneServer` CI](/xl-deploy-glassfish-plugin/5.0.x/glassfishPluginManual.html#glassfishstandaloneserver) includes a `start` control task that starts the server.
+To execute it:

     deployit> server = repository.read('Infrastructure/demoHost/demoServer')
     deployit> deployit.executeControlTask('start', server)

-## Executing a control task manually with parameters

-Control tasks can also be executed manually.
-This allows you to set parameters for the control task, and to have more control over the execution of the task.
+Some control tasks include parameters that you can set.
 For example:

     deployit> server = repository.read('Infrastructure/demoHost/demoServer')
     deployit> control = deployit.prepareControlTask(server, 'methodWithParams')